smithki/melodist/README.md

 --global, -g       Dependencies transpiled to global variables (i.e.: --global
                    react=React).

---global:iife,     Dependencies transpiled to global variables if --format=iife -g:iife            is in use (i.e.: --global:iife react=React).
-Default: falls
+--global:iife,     Dependencies transpiled to global variables if --format=iife is -g:iife            in use (i.e.: --global:iife react=React).
+Default: falls back to
-                   back to --global
+                   --global

 --name             A global variable name to use if --format=iife is in use.

 --(no-)sourcemap   Generate sourcemaps.
 Default: true

 --env              ENV file from which to load environment data.
-Default: ".env"

 --tsconfig         TSConfig file from which to load TypeScript configuration.
                    Default: "tsconfig.json"